What caused the devastating flash flooding in Spain?

 The ‘cold drop’

-A ‘cold drop’ is a term used in Spain and France to refer to a weather phenomeon is observed every autumn sparking torrential rain.
+A “cold drop” is a term used in Spain and France to refer to a weather phenomenon that is observed every autumn sparking torrential rain.

 Otherwise known as the DANA weather system, it has occurred for many years on Spain’s Mediterranean coast but scientists believe it is being made increasingly worse by climate change.